IBM/BluePic/README.md

 1. Go to [Facebook's Quick Start for iOS](https://developers.facebook.com/quickstarts/?platform=ios) page.
 Type `BluePic` as the name of your new Facebook app and click the `Create New Facebook App ID` button.

-1. On the screen that follows, you **do not** need to download the Facebook SDK, the necessary components are included in the MCA framework.
-Next, in the `Configure your info.plist` section under `step 2`, copy the information into your `info.plist` file.
+1. Note that you **do not** need to download the Facebook SDK (the necessary components are included in the Mobile Client Access framework).
+Next, in the `Configure your info.plist` section under `step 2`, copy the information into the `info.plist` file.
 You can find the `info.plist` file in `Configuration` folder of the Xcode project.
 Among other values, your `info.plist` file should contain the following:
 <p align="center"><img src="Imgs/infoplist.png"  alt="Drawing" height=150 border=0 /></p>

 1. Next scroll to the bottom of the quick start page where it says `Supply us with your Bundle Identifier` and enter the app's bundle identifier.
-To find the bundle identifier in the Xcode project you can do the following:
-    * Make sure the project navigator folder icon is selected in the top left of Xcode.
+To find the bundle identifier in the Xcode project, make sure the project navigator folder icon is selected in the top left of Xcode.
 Select the BluePic project at the top of the file structure and then select the BluePic target.
 Under the identity section, you should see a text field for the bundle identifier that is empty.
 You can make the bundle identifier anything you want, `com.BluePic` for example.

 1. Once you entered the bundle ID on the Facebook quick start page, click `next`.